TomDannert/GIFImage/README.md

 ### ⚙️&nbsp;&nbsp;&nbsp;&nbsp;Description

 Full Firemonkey implementation of the graphics interchange format (GIF87a and GIF89a specification with most common GIF extensions).
-Transparent and Compressed GIF's are supported.
+Transparent and compressed GIF's are supported.

 ### ⚙️&nbsp;&nbsp;&nbsp;&nbsp;Requirements

-TGIFImage requires Delphi 10.1 Berlin, 10.2 Tokyo, 10.3 Rio, 10.4 Sidney (Prof/Enterprise/Architect) or later
+TGIFImage requires Delphi 10.1 Berlin, 10.2 Tokyo, 10.3 Rio, 10.4 Sydney or later

 ### ⚙️&nbsp;&nbsp;&nbsp;&nbsp;Installation

-- Download the git repository.
+- Download the Git repository.
 - Open the package PACKAGES/FMXGIF100.dpk, compile and then install the package.
 - Add the directory where the TGIFImage source is located to your Win32 library path in the IDE.